MajidAbdelilah/getting_pissed_on_simulator/ReadMe.md

 ## License

-This project is available for educational purposes and personal use.
+This project is available for educational purposes and personal use only.